 Sharing my conclusions as to how the product might work.

-For the past five years, I have made a conscious effort to ask around to see if anyone has insight as to how they think this product works.
+For the past nine years, I have made a conscious effort to ask around to see if anyone has insight as to how they think this product works.
 This includes the teacher at UCLA where I trained in cosmetic chemistry as well as many trusted chemists.
 The conclusion is…no one is quite sure.

 Here is the ingredient list for Anti Bump Solution.